Mayfieldmel/Horiseon-Accessibility-Refactor/README.md

 ## Images

 The images used on the site are stored in the "images" folder within the "assets" directory on the repository's main branch.

+## Contribution

+Made with ❤️ by Melissa Mayfield